Our prison law experts are at the forefront of developments in this area of law and regularly challenge the Ministry of Justice and other authorities.

 We are at the forefront of challenging the Secretary of State for Justice when prisons make unreasonable decisions.
 Similarly we are national leaders in helping prisoners prepare for and present their case to the Parole Board.

 We have offices around the country which means that we can represent our prisoner clients wherever they happen to be based.
 If you have friends or family in need of prison law advice then please get in touch with us today.

-“Swain & Co. are members of the Association of Prison Lawyers and regularly contribute articles relating to prison law and prisoner’s rights.
-We have won landmark cases for our clients and for the benefit of all prisoners.”
+“Swain & Co are members of the Association of Prison Lawyers and regularly contribute articles to prison law and prisoner’s rights.
+We have won landmark cases for our clients and for the benefits of all prisoners.”